writethedocs/www/docs/conf/portland/2021/welcome-wagon.rst

 Join an unconference session
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+{% if flaghasschedule %}
-- Starting Monday morning, check the `Unconference schedule <https://docs.google.com/spreadsheets/d/e/2PACX-1vTnTF98Sa8kqGT8G7zY3g8kTaEF1AqB8P5EfVJbz305s2BelEZo_rMpQzMIcL5Dfe7Ywfvy1ApHGp0Q/pubhtml>`__ to see if there are any sessions you are interested in joining.
+- Starting Monday morning, check the `Unconference schedule <{{unconf.url}}>`__ to see if there are any sessions you are interested in joining.
 New ones are added all the time, so check back periodically.
-- At the time the session starts, go to **Sessions** and select the session with the table number that corresponds to the one in the `Unconference schedule <https://docs.google.com/spreadsheets/d/e/2PACX-1vTnTF98Sa8kqGT8G7zY3g8kTaEF1AqB8P5EfVJbz305s2BelEZo_rMpQzMIcL5Dfe7Ywfvy1ApHGp0Q/pubhtml>`__.
+- At the time the session starts, go to **Sessions** and select the session with the table number that corresponds to the one in the `Unconference schedule <{{unconf.url}}>`__.
+{% else %}
+- Starting Monday morning, check the Unconference schedule to see if there are any sessions you are interested in joining.
+New ones are added all the time, so check back periodically.
+- At the time the session starts, go to **Sessions** and select the session with the table number that corresponds to the one in the Unconference schedule.
+{% endif %}
 - The session leader will begin when the group has gathered.

 Lightning talks